 c) Video Games Trying to be Art Are Not Games

 My final point is that I don’t believe it is possible to be a game and art at the same time.
-Some video games aim to be art as we see with ‘walking simulators‘ where the focus of is to remove skill-play and puzzles to allow the graphics, music, sound, and minimal challenge to convey a new kind of player experience.
+Some video games aim to be art-like as we see with ‘walking simulators‘ where the focus of is to remove skill-play and puzzles to allow the graphics, music, sound, and minimal challenge to convey a new kind of player experience.

 The NotGames movement was created to promote exactly this kind of experience.
 The contemplative interaction found in art (such as contemplating a painting) was being mimicked in a video game environment.
 I think it is wonderful for video games to expand in as many directions as possible and I commend NotGames for this noble effort but a video game creating contemplation of aesthetics does not make it art.
 It is simply another human artifact that creates contemplation, just like the Chrysler Building, literature, or scenery.

 A video game that wants to create contemplation of aesthetics must intentionally reduce the other characteristics of video games (skill, measurement, sport, puzzles).
 It is not possible to appreciate an aesthetic when you are being attacked or are blocked by a puzzle.
 The playful irony is that a ‘video game’ like Proteus is not a game as it needs to neuter all of the characteristics of a game in order to deliver its experience.
 The NotGames and Interactive Fiction movements are illustrative of types of play that don’t want to be be games.
 A more appropriate for these kinds of experiences would be ‘video plays’ or ‘digital plays’.